lautaroelkin/koreader-tweaks-lauch/README.md

 **Get patch: [**2-page-browser.lua**](./2-page-browser.lua)**

 **Features**:
 * **3-Page Thumbnail Grid:** Displays a live preview of the previous, current, and next pages side by side, keeping the active page perfectly centered.
-* **E-Ink Safe Navigation:** Features a slow, controlled hold-to-repeat page turning speed to prevent ghosting loops and screen lag.
+Features a controlled hold-to-repeat page turning.
-* **Quick Access Toolbar:** Top navigation bar with direct buttons for Home, Settings, Bookmarks, Table of Contents, and Font Options.
+* **Quick Access Toolbar:** Top navigation bar with direct buttons for Home, Settings, Bookmarks, Table of Contents.
 * **Progress & Info Bar:** Includes an interactive slider, chapter title, and a precise percentage/page counter.
-You can algo go to the next/previous chapter with the (>>/<<) buttons next to the chapter title.
+You can algo go to the next/previous chapter with the buttons next to the chapter title.
 * **Physical Button Support**: Compatible with devices with physical buttons (D-Pad).
 * **Split-View Bookmarks Menu**: Split-screen bookmark, highlight and note manager.
 Features a dynamic, scrollable bookmark list on the right, a fully interactive high-res page preview on the left, and safely pins the origin page in a rounded bottom container.